taylordevelops/eye-anim/README.md

 # eye-anim
-This scalable vector graphic animation is the result of an experimention & practice session on June 8th, 2022.
+This scalable vector graphic animation is the result of an experimentation & practice session on June 8th, 2022.
 Animations are pure CSS, no JS.